mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 the user side together with the reusability of the implemented nodes make it also a valid educational tool.

-As its user base is steadily increasing, MDP appears as a good candidate for becoming a common repository of user-supplied, freely available, Python implemented data processing algorithms.
+As its user and contributor base is steadily increasing, MDP appears as a good candidate for becoming a common repository of user-supplied, freely available, Python implemented data processing algorithms.

 Quick Start
 -----------